One Unit Scheme: History

 Pakistan was conceived by philosopher Sir Muhammad Iqbal in 1930 (uniting the four states of the northwestern British Indian Empire), the country was established on 14 August 1947, directly resulting from the Pakistan Movement led by Muhammad Ali Jinnah.
 Since then, the country had been without a consolidated written constitution, and all Pakistan's state affairs had been run under constitutional acts of the British Indian Empire, such as the Government of India Act 1935 and the Indian Independence Act 1947.

-The Government had prolonged difficulty in administering East Bengal, with its border with Eastern India, and the four provinces, which bordered Western India, Iran, China, and Afghanistan.
+The Government had prolonged difficulty in administering East Bengal, with its border with Eastern India and Burma, and the four provinces, which bordered Western India, Iran, China, and Afghanistan.

 One Unit was conceived by then-Governor-General Malik Ghulam Muhammad and drafting was completed by then-chief Minister Mumtaz Daultana.
 The first official announcement about it was made on 22 November 1954.
 Rationalizing the framework, Bogra enumerated the benefits of having one unit or province:

 "There will be no Bengalis, no Punjabis, no Sindhis, no Pathans, no Balochis, no Bahawalpuris (referring to inhabitants of the princely state of Bahawalpur), no Khairpuris (referring to inhabitants of the princely state of Khairpur).
 The disappearance of these groups will strengthen the integrity of Pakistan."

 Prime Minister Chaudhry Muhammad Ali implemented the framework of the One Unit program on 14 October 1955 after Pakistan National Assembly passed a bill merging all of West Pakistan into a single province on 30 September 1955.